-Begin to see it as a training from God.
+Begin to see it as training from God.
 Maybe God wants something higher and better for you and that’s why you are going through this test.

-A lot of people find enlightenment, wisdom, and closeness to God in midst of adversities and problems.
+A lot of people find enlightenment, wisdom, and closeness to God in the midst of adversities and problems.
 Many of the wisest and most successful people on earth emerged from an extremely tough life.

 “Smooth seas don’t make skilled sailors”

 Make the best out of this time and approach it with a learning intent.
 It might be a great opportunity and a blessing in disguise.
 Ask yourself, “What does God want me to learn and gain from this?”